oyrx/PHBS_MLF_2019_Project/docs/ANN.md

 * dropout rate:  0.260069
 * activation function: ReLU

 The corresponding **validation loss** is 0.283972.
 The **validation accuracy** is 0.870927.
 From the scatterplot, we can see that ReLU is a better choice for activation function because of its stableness.
-When dropout rate is high (0.6~0.8), using sigmoid or tanh as activation function will get bad results ($loss \approx 1.0 $).
+When dropout rate is high (0.6~0.8), using sigmoid or tanh as activation function will get bad results (loss approx 1.0).
 However, ReLU can still provide a small loss and high accuracy in that region.

 ### 5) Retrain & Test